Understanding EC and parts per million in hydroponics

 EC is the honest number.
 It's what the probe in your meter directly measures.

-Where PPM comes from
+Where parts per million comes from

 PPM (parts per million) is calculated from EC.
 Meter manufacturers picked a conversion factor and printed it on the display, but they didn't all pick the same factor.